selfcontained/browserify-dev-bundler/README.md

 #### combine watchify & dynamic bundler middleware

 I worked with both of these approaches on different sized projects, and wanted a better solution.  `browserify-dev-bundler` provides dynamic bundler middleware, but with the added bonus of having seamless watchify support.
 You don't have to run watchify processes for your files, but your bundles are automatically kept up to date internally with watchify, which means really fast response times for dynamic bundles in development.
+You can also use the same bundler instance to build your source files for production.